daisvke/tokenizer/README.md

 - **Built-in Tools**: It includes features like Solidity debugging and testing frameworks.
 - **Community Support**: Hardhat has a strong community and extensive documentation.

-### Using Sepolia Test Network
-- **Free Test Ether**: The Sepolia faucet provides free test Ether for experimentation.
-- **Realistic Testing Environment**: Sepolia mimics the Ethereum mainnet, enabling realistic testing of smart contracts.
-- **Etherum mining**: We used <a href="https://sepolia-faucet.pk910.de/">this Sepolia faucet.</a>
-It's an easy way to get Sepolia tokens without having to create an account etc.

 ## Useful commands
 ```bash